-- Signage at the loading dock must indicate that it is not an authorized building entrance; this signage should direct people to the entrance monitored by Badger Wellness Ambassadors.
+- Signage at the loading dock must indicate that it is not an authorized building entrance; this signage should direct people to the monitored entrance

 - The loading dock must be locked if these checks find that the dock is being used inappropriately as a building entrance.

-Buildings that are not being monitored as part of the Safer Badgers program may continue to provide access to their loading docks as they are currently.
+Buildings that are not being monitored as part of the testing program may continue to provide access to their loading docks as they are currently.